Nawed786/Transformerless_PowerSupply/README.md

-# Readme file for the Repo
+# Transformerless Power Supply Project

 This is a sample project of Powerless Transformer system by Nawed Ahmad.